 Dr. Parry found that the larger arteries have their diameter lessened after death, but that it again enlarges, though not to the same extent.
 I should be inclined to explain these phenomena, if, indeed, they at all obtain in a sensible degree, except when the artery is exposed to the influence of the air, in a way different from that proposed by Dr. Parry.
 We must suppose, I think, from the facts just mentioned, that the action of the capillaries combines with the contractile power of the larger arteries, in lessening the contents of the latter.
-As long as these contents are of sufficient bulk to stimulate the vessel, it will closely embrace them, and thus as its contents are lessened, contract beyond the effects of its elasticity; but by the continued action of the capillaries, the bulk of these contents at length becoming too small to stimulate the vessel, it will be relaxed, and thus, by its elastic power, regain a larger diameter.
+As long as these contents are of sufficient bulk to stimulate the vessel it will closely embrace them, and thus as its contents are lessened, contract beyond the effect of its elasticity; but by the continued action of the capillaries, the bulk of these contents at length becoming too small to stimulate the vessel, it will be relaxed, and thus, by its elastic power, regain a larger diameter.
 I have already had occasion to make some observations on this subject, and to remark how readily the continued action of the capillaries, after that of the heart has ceased, may lessen the contents of the larger vessels, vessels in dividing into branches, having the sum of their areas increased.
-That the emptiness of the arteries after death, for they are sometimes found quite empty, does not arise from their contractile power, as Dr. Parry supposes, appears even from his own very accurate experiments.
+That the emptyness of the arteries after death, for they are sometimes found quite empty, does not arise from their contractile power, as Dr. Parry supposes, appears even from his own very accurate experiments.
 They do not teach us that the contraction of the arteries after death is sufficient to obliterate their cavities, and no less degree of it, it is evident, can wholly expel their contents.

 With respect to some other inferences which Dr. Parry makes from his experiments, I think he will admit, that we may be deceived respecting the usual action of the arteries, by dividing and making other experiments on them, while exposed to the air, which applies a peculiarly strong stimulus to parts not usually subjected to its action.
 If the abdomen of a warm blooded animal be opened soon after death, although the usual effect is an increase of the peristaltic motion in those parts of the intestines which are exposed to the air, sometimes they fall into a state of permanent contraction, and in this state remain motionless.
 May not such a permanent contraction, existing in so small a degree as to escape observation, be the cause of Dr. Parry's not having observed any alternate contraction and dilatation in the exposed arteries?
-Arteries are often very evidently lessened in diameter, and sometimes thrown into strong partial contractions by exposure to the air.
-It must however, be admitted, I think, that the pulse is chiefly[†] caused in the way Dr. Parry has so well explained.
-The beatings of the arteries of rabbits, observed in my experiments, were probably of the same nature with the motion of the arteries corresponding to the contractions of the ventricle observed by
+Arteries are often very evithrown into strong partial contractions by exposure to the air.
+It must however be admitted, I think, that the pulse is chiefly caused in the way Dr. Parry has so well explained.
+The beatings of the arteries of rabbits, observed in my experiments, were probably of the same nature with the motion of the arteries corresponding to the contractions of the ventricle observed by Dr. Parry.
+This motion of arteries may often be seen in the human body, in the wrists, the temples, and the neck, while the skin is entire.